Pharmacy Quality Scheme

 The PQS declaration (making a claim)

-To receive a PQS payment the pharmacy owner must have met the gateway criterion by the end of 31st August 2025.
-The pharmacy owner must also declare between 9am on 2nd February 2026 and 11.59pm on 27th February 2026 as having met and have evidence demonstrating meeting one or more of the domains (please note, pharmacy owner must meet all of the quality criteria in each domain to be eligible for a PQS payment in respect of that domain).
+To receive a PQS payment, the pharmacy owner must have met all parts of the gateway criterion.
+The pharmacy owner must also declare between 9am on 1st February 2027 and 11.59pm on 26th February 2027 as having met and having evidence demonstrating meeting one or more of the domains (please note, pharmacy owners must meet all the quality criteria in each domain to be eligible for a PQS payment in respect of that domain).

 Frequently asked questions (FAQs) are available on our PQS FAQs page.